 Esther Bunning, our 2020 ANZAC Bridge Fellow, is a photographic artist who uses a camera as a paintbrush.
 Regarded as one of New Zealand’s finest creative portrait photographers, she is a Nikon Ambassador for New Zealand, an Asukabook Ambassador for Australasia, and an Honorary Fellow and Grand Master of the NZIPP (NZ Institute of Professional Photography).
 She has been working as a photographer for over 25 years.
 She lives in Greytown, Wairarapa.

 In 2020, Friends of ANZAC Bridge are focusing on the Mounted Rifles and the horses that went to war.
 Esther’s vision for the NZ Pacific Studio 2020 ANZAC Bridge Fellowship combines her love of horses, her background in textile design, and the enjoyment she gets working with the words and stories of children as collaborations with her imagery.

-She envisages the final pieces will be 3-Dimensional fabric banner installations with an organic feel, reflecting the movement and energy of the horses.
 Esther believes that the stories of the horses that went to war are timeless and the historical context makes them always relevant to New Zealand history.
 "I believe we can always learn from these beautiful animals," says Esther.